ArobyR/exchange-rate-scrapy/README.md

 ```bash
 scrapy crawl <spider_name>
 ```
-or with params for save in .json, for example:
+with params for save in .json, for example:
 ```bash
 scrapy crawl <spider_name> -o output.json
 ```
+or create your own custom settings.

 ## Notes
 1. This scrapy scrypt respect the ROBOTSTXT_OBEY (ROBOTSTXT_OBEY = True).